T T

 Getting to Walcha is part of the fun, thanks to scenic drives along Thunderbolts Way and the Oxley Highway.

-The closest airport is Armidale, 40 minutes away, where Qantas and Rex provide flights from Sydney.
+The closest airport is Armidale, 40 minutes away, where Qantas provide flights from Sydney.
 Tamworth airport is an 80-minute drive away; there are direct Sydney flights on Qantas seven days a week, and Brisbane flights on Link Airways (formerly Fly Corporate) six days a week.

 You can also get most of the way by rail.
 It takes seven hours and 15 minutes to travel by train from Sydney to Walcha Road Station, followed by a bus transfer to Walcha.